zachvp/simcity-bikinibottom/README.md

 ![Hospital](img/hospital.png) | Hospital | Victoria

 ##Our GUI
 Bikini Bottom comes with an integrated person creation panel.
 Click in a hospital to pull it up.
+Here the user may spawn people with certain names and select roles and residence's.

 ![GUI Fields](img/guiFields.png)

 Our creation panel has two buttons.
 The "Create" button creates one person with the selected attributes.
 The "Populate selected workplace" button creates enough people to fill all jobs in the selected workplace, giving them the default attributes and a residence.
+You may also mix and match combo boxes to create the proper scenario.

 ###Gui Details
 + The small green squares are citizens of Bikini Bottom walking through the streets